 Tricia Bernecker, Ph.D., RN

 Dr. Bernecker's teaching responsibilities include Nursing of the Acutely Ill Adult, clinical education of the undergraduate students, and Evidenced-Based Nursing on the graduate and doctoral level.
 She has experience teaching research, leadership, medical/surgical, gerontological, and critical care nursing.
-Dr. Bernecker teaches across all programs in the department.
+Dr. Bernecker teaches across all programs in the division.